OrlandoBitencourt/vexilla/ARCHITECTURE.md

                │
                ▼
 ┌──────────────────────────────────────┐
-│  Load flag from cache                │
+│  Load flag from storage              │
 └──────────────┬───────────────────────┘
                │
                ▼